aramk/crayon-syntax-highlighter/readme.md

 ## Fonts

 You can define fonts and font-sizes within Themes, but you can also override the theme's font with those inside `fonts/` and also provide `@font-face` fonts just like in themes - it's just CSS after all.

+You can add custom fonts in `wp-content/uploads/crayon-syntax-highlighter/fonts` with the same format as those in the plugin directory and they will remain after plugin updates.

 ## Disable Highlighting